Maritime Transport and Ports

 - Turbidity and sedimentation effects

-Land reclamation for port expansion should be recorded as a transformation of marine extent to land (cross-reference TG-3.1 Assets).[18]
-This transformation represents a change in ecosystem extent that should also be reflected in ecosystem extent accounts where compiled.
-Port expansion through reclamation may also trigger requirements under coastal infrastructure accounting (see TG-6.11 Coastal Infrastructure Accounting), particularly where protective structures such as breakwaters and seawalls are constructed as part of the development.
+Land reclamation for port expansion should be recorded as a transformation of marine extent to land (cross-reference TG-3.1 Assets).[20]
+Port expansion through reclamation may also trigger requirements under coastal infrastructure accounting (see TG-6.11 Coastal Infrastructure Accounting).

 3.2.3 Port Capital Formation